drrckchng/Kakao-Inactive-Chatter-List/README.md

 ```

 ## Usage
-To run this script extract the contents Kakao Chat log archive into to `logs/` directory.
+To run this script, extract the contents of a Kakao Chat log archive into `logs/` directory.

-Files MUST be ordered by time in the `logs/`
+Files MUST be ordered sequentially in the `logs/` directory.

 After organizing the chat logs, simply run:
 ```